 This 2020 Comprehensive Plan will serve as an update to the City's 2016 Comprehensive Plan.
 The updates will include revisions to the community vision and future land use plan (FLUP) where necessary, updates to the City's goals and objectives, and new strategies for the community to elevate standards for development.
 These important updates will help Jersey Village continue to be a desirable community.
-The creation of the 2020 Comprehensive Plan will also signal to current residents, prospective residents and future business interests that the City has a vision and a plan for its future, and reassesses that plan on a Future Land Use regular basis to ensure it continues to meet the needs of the city.
-Updating the plan will also allow for the tracking of goals and strategies over time, to see what has been accomplished, and provide the Village and graphically depicts the ideal locations for such uses on the historical context that is necessary to keep the city moving forward.
+The creation of the 2020 Comprehensive Plan will also signal to current residents, prospective residents and future business interests that the City has a vision and a plan for its future, and reassesses that plan on a regular basis to ensure it continues to meet the needs of the city.
+Updating the plan will also allow for the tracking of goals and strategies historical context that is necessary to keep the city moving forward.
 This plan may also appeal to business and real estate investors by showing that investment in our City is part of a greater plan, supporting the longterm sustainability and viability of business and real estate investment.